-When you’re rolling out different language versions of your website, ignore localized SEO at your peril.
-Failing to consider local keywords, backlinks and social media could cost you valuable site visitors.
-You’re investing a lot of marketing budget in reaching out to new clients.
-But fail to get eyes on your website and your efforts will be in vain.
+Whenever you roll out a different language version of your website without taking care of local SEO, you literally shoot yourself in the foot.
+Failing to consider local keywords, backlinks, and social media costs you valuable site visitors.
+You invest a lot of marketing budget in reaching out to new clients but fail to get eyes on your website – all your efforts are in vain.

 According to the Common Sense Advisory, it’s vital to get your message right in every market you compete in.
 Close to 90 percent of consumers who can’t read English won’t buy from a website in English.

 There are enough stats, facts and data about why you should be localizing.
 But not so much info about what to do to get foreign visitors to reach – and stay – on your site.
 Making your content available in different languages isn’t going to be enough.
 You have to do more.

 One of the highest causes of bounce rates is misleading your site visitor with your title or metadata.
 How many times have you clicked on a curious, sensational, or interesting-sounding title, only to find out the article is about something else entirely?